 Ready, Set, Gold! is having a particularly meaningful impact on 5th and 7th graders.
 We also found that it’s not as impactful with 9th graders—which is essential to know because as a result we have been able to adjust the program to focus more on grades 5 and 7.
 In summary, the data suggests that Ready, Set, Gold! is having a significant positive impact on the younger students.

 Due to the alarming concern over the rise in childhood obesity rates in Los Angeles, Ready, Set, Gold! was formed in September 2006 as part of the city’s bid to host the 2016 Olympics.
 The mission of Ready, Set, Gold! is to promote student fitness, proper nutrition, a drug-free lifestyle and overall well-being.
 By giving students direct interaction with Olympians and Paralympians, the program provides youngsters with real life examples of how setting goals helped the athletes to be successful and healthy in sport and in life.

 Over the past decade, the program has more than doubled in size, from its original iteration of 25 schools to its present day 55 and counting, positively affecting approximately 15,000 students each year.

 Ready, Set, Gold! remains the only program of its kind in the country and is scalable and replicable.
 The program is endorsed by the Los Angeles City Council, LAUSD and LA 2024, and operates under the auspices of the Southern California Committee for the Olympic Games.

 Who Makes Ready, Set, Gold!
 Possible?

-RSG! is made possible thanks to the oversight of the Southern California Committee for the Olympic Games and the generous support of Samsung (a world-wide Olympic and Paralympic sponsor) and The Foundation for Global Sports Development.
+RSG! is made possible thanks to the oversight of the Southern California Committee for the Olympic Games and the generous support of primary sponsors Samsung (a world-wide Olympic and Paralympic sponsor) and The Foundation for Global Sports Development.